asia-jankowska00/asia-jankowska00/README.md

 🌱 Currently working on ... <a href="https://github.com/afbogdan/budget-planner/">budget-planner</a>

-You can view my school-related projects over <a href="https://github.com/joanna-00">here</a>, or head over to my <a href="https://asia-jankowska00.github.io/">portfolio website
+To view all of my projects live, head over to my <a href="https://asia-jankowska00.github.io/">portfolio website 🚀</a>
-🚀</a>

 ### ⚙️ Some of my favorite tech